Graciano1997/leaderboard/README.md

 # 📖 Leaderboard <a name="about-project"></a>

 **Leaderboard**
+Is an Application where you can Add a new leaderboard person with its score.

-In this activity you will set up a JavaScript project for the Leaderboard list app, using webpack and ES6 features, notably modules.
-You should develop a first working version of the app following a wireframe, but without styling - just focus on functionality.
-In following activities, you will consume the Leaderboard API using JavaScript async and await and add some styling. is a repository.The goal is to Create, interactive list funcionality, and we use JEST to test.
+In this Repository I did set up a JavaScript project for the Leaderboard list app, using webpack and ES6 features, notably modules.
 ## 🛠 Built With <a name="built-with"></a>

 ### Tech Stack <a name="tech-stack"></a>